isaacchua0309/tp/docs/UserGuide.md

 findsport pc/259366 s/tennis s/hockey
 ```

-This shows all contacts who play tennis or hockey, sorted by their proximity to postal code 259366.
+This shows all friends who play tennis or hockey, sorted by their proximity to postal code 259366.

 ![Finding by Sport and Location](images/findsport_location_command.png)